Sison amomum

 Sison amomum is one of several species of plant in the genus of Sison, its common name is stone parsley and it is native to Western and Southern Europe, North Africa and Turkey.
 The species and genus are flowering plants in the family Apiaceae, both of which were first described by Carl Linnaeus, in his book Species Plantarum, originally published in 1753.
 The plant has many synonyms, having also subsequently been described by other botanists, after Linnaeus, including Jean-Baptiste Lamarck, Richard Anthony Salisbury, Conrad Moench, Emanuel Mendes da Costa, and Albert Thellung among others.

 Stone parsley is an erect hairless plant, and produces a foul odour if crushed.
 The species usually reaches between 30 and 70 cm in height, although it can grow up to 1 m.
 The plant has thin, solid and striated stems which branch profusely and it produces small globular fruit around in 3 mm diametre.
 Stone parsley has tiny white flowers, usually 1 to 3 mm in size, with a green patch in the centre.
 The flowers grow on long stalks of different lengths, in umbels up to 4 cm wide.
 The flowers usually have five irregular, notched petals, five stamen, and two short styles but do not grow sepals, they usually come to bloom between July and September.
 The species has between two and four short linear bracts, which emerge from below the umbels and up to four bracteole.
 The roots, leaves, and seeds of the plant are edible, and have historically been used for food, the seeds can be used to produce condiments.
 The larva of several insect species, mostly moths, are parasites to the plant, often in the form of leaf miners.

 Stone parsley is found in rough grassland, grassy banks, beside roads, railways, paths and hedgerows, often in waste grounds, disturbed ground and on heavy soil.
-The species was originally from Southern France, near the Mediterranean Sea, then spread across France and in into Great Britain by the late eighteenth century, and into Spain and Belgium by the nineteenth century.
-By the twentieth century it was recorded in Italy, Germany, Algeria the Balkans, the Caucasus, Mediterranean islands of Sicily, Corsica, Sardinia and the Balearics and had been introduced into New Zealand, in the twenty-first century it has also been found in Switzerland and Norway.
+The species was first recorded in Southern France, near the Mediterranean Sea, then across France and Great Britain by the late eighteenth century, followed by Spain and Belgium by the nineteenth century.
+By the twentieth century it was recorded in Italy, Germany, Algeria the Balkans, the Caucasus, Mediterranean islands of Sicily, Corsica, Sardinia and the Balearics and had also been introduced into New Zealand.
+In the twenty-first century it has also been recorded in Switzerland and Norway.